Reducing Toxin Exposure from Household Cleaners

 products are widely available at health markets.
 They sell all types of

 household cleaning items and are a good choice.
-Many of their products are also available at drugstore.com.
+Many of their products are also available at Amazon..

 Dr. Bronner's makes many different types of lye and fat based soaps and cleaners which are safe.
 Their body care soaps are generally harsh and tend to give one a "lardy" smell when used long term, but as household cleaners they work fine.
-A good selection of Bronner's products is available at The Vitamin Shoppe.
+A good selection of Bronner's products is available at Amazon

 Miracle II Soap is a better choice for most cleaning needs.
 It is toxin free, but does contain a coconut-based surfactant, which some are sensitive to.
 It is colored green and scented by green vegetable extracts, not dyes.
 Miracle II green soap is excellent for most cleaning around the home, including as soap, hand soap, shampoo, body soap, floors, dishwashing, automatic dishwashers, clothes washers, floors, etc. Although it is an industrial strength degreaser, it is gentle enough for babies.
 It is, well, a miracle soap, and highly recommended by Electroherbalism.

 Borax is cheap and works fine as an automatic dishwashing detergent.
 It